 1. Classification

-This technique involves training a computer to recognize patterns in images.
-It uses supervised learning algorithms to learn from labeled data and classify images into predefined categories.
+The technique of image classification involves training a computer to recognize patterns in images.
+It uses supervised learning algorithms to learn from labelled labeled data and classify images into predefined categories.
 For example: for several thousand fashion items such as handbags, precise identification of the product model.

 2. Object detection

 This is a technique for detecting and locating objects in an image.
-Algorithms are used to identify objects, draw a "Bounding Box" around each object detected by a Data Labeler and labelled, and classify them in a predefined category.
+Object detection must be adapted to the specific needs of each project to guarantee accuracy and efficiency.
+A "annotation tool for Computer Vision"is an interactive online tool that helps to annotate videos and images as part of artificial intelligence projects, particularly those related to computer vision.
+Algorithms are used to identify objects, draw a "Bounding Box" around each object detected by a Data Labeler and classify them in a predefined category.

 3. Image segmentation